TopGun666/TOEFL-Essays/README.md

 [2019-03-16](20.md)  20.
 Do you agree or disagree with the following statement?
 People should spend money on keeping pets even though they have better ways to use the money.

 [2019-03-16](21.md)  21.
 Do you agree or disagree with the following statement?
 People should spend money on keeping pets even though they have better ways to use the money.

+[2019-03-17](22.md)  22.
+Do you agree or disagree with the following statement?
+The government should offer Internet access to all of the citizens at no cost.

+[2019-03-18](23.md)  23.
+Do you agree or disagree with the following statement?
+People should follow ambitious goals rather than realistic goals.